ambroiseodt/itl/README.md

 ## Reproducing our experiments
 Instructions to reproduce the experiments in our paper can be found in [apps/memory/README](apps/memory/README.md) and [apps/finetuning/README](apps/finetuning/README.md).

-[!NOTE] HuggingFace and [lm harness](https://github.com/EleutherAI/lm-evaluation-harness) libraries are subject to frequent changes which might impact the behavior of the codebase.
-If users face issues with some package importation, we suggest them to downgrade its version.

 ## Acknowledgments
 This repository builds heavily on [lingua](https://github.com/facebookresearch/lingua) and [pal](https://github.com/facebookresearch/pal).